zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 .. note::

-   To maximize portability, use Tiny Mountain -defined objects, such as memory maps or memory pools, instead of user-defined array buffers.
+   To maximize portability, use kernel-defined objects, such as memory maps or memory pools, instead of user-defined array buffers.

 Task Behavior
 *************

-When a task calls an API to operate on a Tiny Mountain object, it passes an abstract object identifier called objectID.
+When a task calls an API to operate on a kernel object, it passes an abstract object identifier called objectID.
 A task shall always manipulate kernel data structures through the APIs and shall not directly access the internals of any object, for example, the internals